Thursday, April 8, 2010

 Generally speaking, Latin American Cocktails utilize the same principal ingredients – lime juice, sugar and a hearty portion of locally distilled spirits.
 Peru’s national cocktail, the Pisco Sour, falls right in line but contains a few delicious surprises!

-Touching down at Lima's Jorge Chavez International Airport, I looked forward to reacquainting myself with this acclaimed libation.
-Checking in and stowing gear, I swooped directly to near-by Bar Cordano for a late lunch.
+Touching down in Lima, I looked forward to reacquainting myself with this acclaimed libation.
+Checking-in and stowing gear, I swooped directly to near-by Bar Cordano.
 Upon arrival the affable manager, Don Odilon, delivered news that an exhibition on the history of Pisco Sour was in full swing.
 He made a gift of the event poster and suggested we have Hector, the head-barman, sign it.
 Hector is a relative newcomer with only 21 years mixing Pisco Sour.
 But with his putting pen to poster, the idea was born to seek out the signatures of the Greats, the Maestros of Pisco Sour, those who keep tradition alive.

 Pisco Sour Recipe